Aetna Insurance Provider Credentialing – The Process

 The NPI, also known as National Provider Identifier, is a ten-digit unique identification number used to replace provider identifiers such as the unique provider identification number in HIPAA standard transactions.

 Healthcare providers must obtain an NPI in accordance with HIPAA regulations.
-AN NPI should be obtained before applying to get into Aetna network.
+AN NPI should be obtained before applying to get into the Aetna network.

 2. Request for Participation